Essential Cloud Security and Compliance Standards for SMBs

 ISO/IEC 27001 – Global

-The ISO/IEC 27001 standard defines best practices for Information Security Management Systems (ISMS) and is recognized worldwide.
+The ISO/IEC 27001 standard sets best practices for Information Security Management Systems (ISMS) and is recognized worldwide.

 Cloud compliance essentials: